lorainemnrc/recsys-socmed-marketing/README.md

 &emsp; Based on the goals for using it, a business can save man-hours that could've been spent in scouring the social media sites for potential partners.
 With this system, the business is already given a short list of where to start that is more or less in line with its values as a business. </p>

 <p align="justify">
 &emsp; On the inverse, this system can also be used by influencers to look at potential business partners that they can reach out to.
-This may give them business opportunities that otherwise they would have not gotten. </p>
+This may give them business opportunities that they would have not gotten. </p>